hackheim/parkenPiDeployment/README.md

 - write down the 8 characters the script tells you to take note of(important later)
   - it might be wise to write on a piece of electrical tape and put on the pi.
 - shut down the pi `sudo shutdown now`
+- remove the SD-card, no need for that anymore.

 Congrats, the firmware on the pi should be ready for network boot, now proceed with the following steps below to be ready to deploy.